SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 What *p*-MMT does for us --- and here I'm speaking about the policy side, that policy which is well-informed by the MMT framework --- is that the vision of both Marx and Keynes is already possible.
-We could have today a three hour work week, with little decline in standard of living, and enormous cuts in power consumption (energy use is not the problem for the environment, it's our rate of energy consumption that's the problem, energy/time = power).
+We could have today a three day work week, with little decline in standard of living, and enormous cuts in power consumption (energy use is not the problem for the environment, it's our rate of energy consumption that's the problem, energy/time = power).